 💡You can then find the saved segment in the sidebar on the left sidebar for quick access.

 Click on the Segment you want to edit in the left sidebar, then add or remove filter rules you would like your contacts to meet.
 Click on "Update Segment" once you've made changes to the filter rules.

 Hover over the Segment on the left sidebar and click on the "•••" button, then on "Rename Segment."

 Segments are made based on tags.
-So if you edit a contact and remove a tag from the contact, the contact should stop being a part of your segment because it no longer matches that segment's criteria.
+So if you edit a contact and remove a tag from the contact, the contact will stop being a part of your segment because it no longer matches that segment's criteria.